 6. Country-style kitchen with garden link

-Adding bi-fold doors to your kitchen extension is the ideal way to join your new space to the garden area or terrace, as in this extended bungalow – try Vufold for similar timber framed doors.
-To create a seamless transition between the spaces, opt for the same flooring indoors and out, although make sure you choose a textured, non-slip design for the exterior area.
+To create a seamless transition between the spaces, opt for the same flooring indoors and out, though make sure you choose a textured, non-slip design for the exterior area.
 The country-style kitchen is handmade from Quebec yellow timber with the cabinetry painted in Farrow & Ball’s Elephant’s Breath and Charleston Gray.
 Maple worktops add a subtle warmth to the space.

 7. Classic extension to Edwardian home